September Is Sports Eye Safety Month!

 For athletes, whether amateur or pro, there is so much more at stake than just losing the game.
 Fortunately, by wearing high-quality protective eyewear, you can prevent 90% of all sports-related eye injuries.

-Speak with Dr. Dempsey at Colchester Eye Care about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
+Speak with Dr. Paradis at Colchester Eye Care about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
 Our eye care clinic serves patients from Colchester and the surrounding areas.